 Systematic trading involves collecting and analysing historical market data, mainly prices.
 Then developing strategies that use back-data findings to catch future prices moves and make the trader/analyst a profit.

 AI offers an extra layer of sophistication.
 It involves a task being performed by a machine or software program, but demonstrates some aspect of human intelligence.
-It might be that the AI incorporates, planning, learning, reasoning, perception, problem-solving or data manipulation.
+It might be that the AI incorporates, planning, learning, reasoning, perception, problem-solving or data manipulation, for an automated trading experience.

 AI comes with distinct benefits: